The Ultimate 7-Day Ring Road Itinerary for Campervans

 Total Drive Time: 2 hours 25 minutes

 Wake up early to spend the morning touring around Lake Myvatn, heading down along the eastern side and then back up the western shore again.
 Then, make the 50-minute drive from Myvatn to the northern fishing village of Húsavík, Iceland’s whale-watching capital.
-As a customer of Go Campers, you can get a 20% discount for a tour with Húsavík Adventures – but make sure to book ahead of time.
 The combination of shallow coastal waters combined with long days of sunlight makes Iceland a hotspot for all kinds of whales, and tours boast a very high success rate for sightings.

 After whale-watching, it’s time to head into Akureyri to explore Iceland’s second largest city and get a taste of civilization after so long in the countryside.
 Stop off at Goðafoss along the way before entering Eyjafjörður, Iceland’s longest fjord, where Akureyri is nestled on the western coast.
 There’s plenty to see and do in the city, so leave the camper at the campsite and head downtown to find a nice restaurant or bar.